mikey-t/db-migrations-dotnet/docs/DbMigrationsDotnet.md

 The `swig-cli-modules` module `EntityFramework` will provide these tasks (all commands except `dbBootstrapMigrationsProject` require a valid DbMigration C# console app to exist at the location specified in swigfile config):

-> Below, the `CLI_KEY` is the `cliKey` key associated with a DbContext that you setup in your swigfile (see [Getting Started](./GettingStarted.md) for example config).
+> Below, the `CLI_KEY` is the `cliKey` key associated with a DbContext that you setup in your swigfile (see [./GettingStarted.md](./GettingStarted.md) for example config).
 You can also pass `all` instead of a CLI key to operate on all DbContexts.
 Or you can omit that parameter and any DbContext will be operated on that has swigfile config that either lacks the `useWhenNoContextSpecified` option or has it to `true`.

 | swig task | description |
 | ------------ | ----------- |